Key tools for voters on Election Day:

 - School Board Positions 2 and 6 (Primary and General)

-- School Board Position (General Only)
+- School Board Positions 4 and 5 (General Only)

 In the primary, state and federal offices are selected through partisan primaries.
 These races are on the front of your ballot in two columns, one for each of the two major parties in Minnesota.
 You must pick one party and only vote in that party's contests on your ballot.
 The back of your ballot is non-partisan, and you can vote in all contests on that side.